Marie Curie logo

 Screenshots of data analysis visuals, including tables, charts, and dashboards related to topics like bereavement, health, and user engagement.

-My key achievements during the six month contract include:
+Other achievements during the six month contract at Marie Curie include:

 • Building designs for their Leave a Legacy campaign